trybrick/ftp-backup-s3/README.md

 npm install
 ```

-This can just be a shell execute from jenkins Since postinstall script of npm already execute node for index.js
+That is all because postinstall script of npm already execute node for index.js